riscv/sail-riscv/README.md

 $ ./c_emulator/riscv_sim -t console.log -b spike.dtb bbl > execution-trace.log 2>&1 &
 $ tail -f console.log
 ```
 The `console.log` file contains the console boot messages.
+For maximum
+performance and benchmarking a model without any execution tracing is
+available on the optimize branch (`git checkout optimize`) of this
+repository.
+This currently requires the latest Sail built from source.

 Booting Linux with the OCaml backend
 ------------------------------------